 The 23 Items

 Every franchisor is required to include information on 23 specific items in their FDD.
-This is the meat of the document, which we’ll begin wading through now:
+This is the meat of the document.

 This section gives you an overview of the brand: a full history of the business, with information on the ownership and any affiliated companies.
 Requirements around licensing or permitting are also detailed here.